alamincse000/Cucumber_Tesing-/README.md

-# Cucumber_Tesing-
+# Cucumber with BDD Testing
-An E-Commersite site testing using Cucumber frameworks.
+An E-Commersite site testing using Cucumber frameworks and gherkin method.

 ## Here the fllowing task given bellow

-.An E-Commerce website login feature tested with proper validation using method cucumber framworks
+.An E-Commerce website login feature tested with proper validation using method cucumber framworks and gherkin method

 ## Technology: